1jour1vin

 Robert Parker

-"The Puligny-Montrachet 1er Cru Les Folatières opens with enticing aromas of limestone and granite.
-The palate is crisp on the attack with vibrant acidity, well balanced by orange zest and a hint of tangy marmalade that adds complexity to the taut, precise finish.
-Excellent—this is one of Jadot’s best whites in this vintage.”
-(Wine Advocate 2016 - Robert Parker)
+“The Puligny-Montrachet 1er Cru Les Folatières opens with enticing aromas of limestone and granite.
+The palate is crisp on the attack with vibrant acidity, well balanced by orange zest and a hint of tangy marmalade that adds complexity to the taut and precise finish.
+Excellent—this is one of Jadot’s best whites from this vintage.”
+(Wine Advocate 2016 – Robert Parker)

 Buy your Louis Jadot wines at the best prices in a private sale!